 The Hollow Hope: Can Courts Bring About Social Change?
 Second Edition American Politics and Political Economy Series #ad - In follow-up studies, and even a book of essays evaluating his conclusions, dozens of reviews, Gerald Rosenberg’s critics—not to mention his supporters—have spent nearly two decades debating the arguments he first put forward in The Hollow Hope.
 Directly addressing its critics in a new conclusion, The Hollow Hope, Second Edition promises to reignite for a new generation the national debate it sparked seventeen years ago.

-Crafting Law on the Supreme Court: The Collegial GameCambridge University Press #ad - Crafting Law on the Supreme Court: The Collegial Game #ad - The portrait of the supreme court that emerges stands in sharp contrast to the conventional portrait where justices act solely on the basis of the law or their personal policy preferences.
+Crafting Law on the Supreme Court: The Collegial GameCambridge University Press #ad - The portrait of the supreme court that emerges stands in sharp contrast to the conventional portrait where justices act solely on the basis of the law or their personal policy preferences.
 Used book in Good Condition.
 Supreme court to systematically account for the building of majority opinions.
 The authors argue that at the heart of this process are justices whose decisions are constrained by the choices made by the other justices.

 Used book in Good Condition.
 Used book in Good Condition.
 In crafting law on the supreme court, Maltzman, Spriggs, and Wahlbeck use material gleaned from internal memos circulated among justices on the U. S. This book provides a fascinating glimpse of how the Court crafts the law.